eduardo-w-bandeira/glosvar/_under_consideration.md

 - finalli <=> finally
 - ? <=> for
 - ? <=> from
+- yd <=> id
 - yf <=> if
 - ymport <=> import
 - yn <=> in
 - ys <=> is
 - ? <=> lambda
-    - Not lamb, because it has its own meaning.
+    - Not lamb, since it has its own meaning.
 - non_local <=> nonlocal
 - ? <=> not
 - ? <=> or